-IGL Grants programme: Supporting RCTs to find out what works to increase innovation, support high-growth entrepreneurship and accelerate business growth.
+IGL Grants Programme: Supporting randomised controlled trials to find out what works to increase innovation, support high-growth entrepreneurship and accelerate business growth.

 What we are looking to fund